TheMathematico/Statitron1/README.md

 2. [Download the exe from latest release](https://github.com/TheMathematico/Statitron1/releases/tag/v1.0.0)
 3. Launch the exe

+## What Problem Does It Solve?

+Windows provides hardware monitoring through different tools and menus, which can make it inconvenient to quickly check everything at once.

+Statitron puts important hardware statistics into one dashboard, provides detailed monitoring for individual components, and automatically records hardware usage spikes so they don't have to be noticed manually.

 ## Python Libraries

 - **GPUtil** - for monitoring the GPU